-To achieve its aim, the project will provide evidence on the role of existing social norms in actors' FLW behaviours through translating results from previous FLW actions into evidence and generate new evidence on social norms & FLW behaviours.
+To achieve its aim, the project provides evidence on the role of existing social norms in actors' FLW behaviours through translating results from previous FLW actions into evidence and generate new evidence on social norms & FLW behaviours.

-Second, CHORIZO will embed these research results into innovation products that can foster change of FLW-related social norms.
+Second, CHORIZO embeds these research results into innovation products that can foster change of FLW-related social norms.
 These products include more effective (sector-based) guidance, communication & science education packages and capacity building actions.